felixnorden/moppepojkar/documentation/code-quality.md

     - Modules will be checked using Integration tests
     - Components will be checked using System tests
 - BDD will be used **if** it is necessary
-- Sequenced versioning, i.e A.B.C
+- Software versioning, i.e A.B.C
     - A is a breaking release
     - B is a major release
     - C is patches and bug fixes.